macmv/bamboo/README.md

 ### Features

-All of these are planned!
+All of these are planned.
 I have no time frame for doing these things, but here is what I would like to see in a 1.0 release:

 - [ ] Minigame lobbies